Concordia University Chicago

 SUPPORT SERVICES TO HELP STUDENTS SUCCEED

 Concordia connects students to professors and academic support staff who are accessible and interested in student success throughout college and beyond.
-All around campus, students find mentors genuinely vested in their success.
+All around campus, students find mentors genuinely invested in their success.
 CUC students have access to the Office of Undergraduate Academic Advising, the Academic Center for Excellence, the Writing Center, the Office of Student Leadership and Involvement, the Schmieding Counseling Center, the Office of Multicultural Student Engagement, and more.

 INTERNSHIPS AND CAREER SERVICES

-CUC’s Career Services staff serves students beginning their first year on campus, connecting them to major exploration exercises, career self-assessments, workshops, internship planning assistance, preparation for job interviews, support with résumé writing, and career planning.
+CUC’s Career Services staff serve students right at the beginning of their first year on campus, connecting them to major exploration exercises, career self-assessments, workshops, internship planning assistance, preparation for job interviews, support with résumé writing, and career planning.
 Students can even access the center’s comprehensive online services 24/7.

-The Chicago area is home to more than 30 Fortune 500 company headquarters that connect students’ education to real-world opportunities.
-Internships for unique hands-on learning are highlights of many programs in business, education, healthcare, and much more.
-Recent internship sites include Allstate Insurance, CBS-2 News Chicago, the Chicago Symphony Orchestra, Loyola University Medical Center, and Chicago’s world-renowned Shedd Aquarium—just to name a few.
+The Chicago area is home to more than 30 Fortune 500 company headquarters that can connect students’ education to real-world opportunities.
+Internships for unique hands-on learning are the highlights of many programs in business, education, healthcare, and much more.
+Recent internship sites include Allstate Insurance, CBS-2 News Chicago, the Chicago Fire (soccer), the Chicago Symphony Orchestra, Loyola University Medical Center, and Chicago’s world-renowned Shedd Aquarium—just to name a few.

 Concordia University Chicago prepares students for success in their vocations, careers, and lives.
 That’s why, at CUC, learning, faith, and leadership are interwoven.
 With that focus, CUC alumni make a difference locally, nationally, and globally.

 Among the long list of education graduates are 19 CUC alumni in the teaching profession who have been recognized by the Golden Apple Foundation for outstanding teaching.

 Approximately 90 percent of CUC’s undergraduate students are employed or enrolled in graduate programs in their fields within six months of graduation.
-Employers of recent graduates include Advocate Fitness, Chase Bank, Chicago Public Schools, Hewlett-Packard, Kraft Foods, Lutheran World Relief, Lyric Opera of Chicago, The McCrone Group, Metropolitan Family Services, NFL Media, Northwestern Mutual, Schaumburg Boomers (baseball), State Farm, and Teach for America.
+Employers of recent graduates include Advocate Fitness, Chase Bank, Chicago Public Schools, Hewlett-Packard, Lutheran World Relief, Lyric Opera of Chicago, The McCrone Group, Metropolitan Family Services, NFL Media, Northwestern Mutual, Schaumburg Boomers (baseball), Sogeti, State Farm, and Teach for America.